 In the process of cleaning up the coop for the new chicks, we discovered that bees had built a hive in the walls.
 Now when I tell you a hive I mean a big hive.
-We predicted that the hive filled a 15′ x 15′ area inside one of the wall’s.
+We predicted that the hive filled a 15′ x 15′ area inside one of the walls.
 The reason we could tell was when you placed your hand on the interior wall it vibrated.
 Now it’s not good for buildings to have hives in them, the honey destroys everything.
 But, this hive was not new and it was a barn, and we saw no damage so we left it.
 THANKFULLY!

 That first year I put in a huge vegetable garden.
 I had never grown my own food so I used friends help and books to guide me.
 My first year I reaped an explosion of vegetables and fruits.
 MY FIRST YEAR!
-Now my friend who was a seasoned gardener and who had her own several year old vegetable garden was stunned.
+Now my friend who was a seasoned gardener and who had her own several-year-old vegetable garden was stunned.
 I actually think she was a little ticked off.
 Since I had nothing to gauge it from, I thought my garden looked like everyone else’s.
 No she explained your garden looks like it’s on steroids, she put me in her car drove me to her house, walked me in her backyard and pointed to her garden.
 There was a huge difference, hers was half the size.
 Now I was the one stunned.
-Of course my first thought was I am a rock star!
+Of course, my first thought was I am a rock star!
 Of course, no that was not the case.
 Yes, I did put a crap load of compost in the garden first.
 Get it crap load 🙂

 What we figured the biggest differences was… I had a resident army of ladies pollinating my garden all day long!
 Who knew?
 Not me, it was just luck that they were there, that I am the type to not kill first and ask questions later but choose to leave them alone and left them to do their work.
-It was an education for me; you really need to depend on natures help to find success in gardening.
+It was an education for me; you really need to depend on nature’s help to find success in gardening.
 It also made me go organic.
-I learned spraying to kill bugs, also kills the bugs I need!
+I learned to spray to kill bugs, also kills the bugs I need!

 Fast forward to where I am now.
 We moved into our new home, I put in a garden and guess what?
 It didn’t do that well.
 So, I ordered my first package of bees.
-Now thanks to help from Liz (my bee guru), I have three hives in my backyard with hopefully two more to follow.
+Now thanks to helping from Liz (my bee guru), I have three hives in my backyard with hopefully two more to follow.
 So, I thought I would show you some pics of how busy the ladies have been in the garden!